Chinese Imperial Officials guān huàn

 A job as an official offered a rare secure income, respect of the community, exemption from conscription for public work construction projects and military service.
 On retirement a lump sum bonus was issued or in rare cases a final salary pension continued to be paid.

 The work was not arduous with ample time to pursue scholastic hobbies such as calligraphy, poetry, weiqi and music.
-Most evenings would be spent with friends and some alcohol.
+Most evenings would be spent drinking with friends.
 On the spur of the moment members of the group would recite a poem, draw some calligraphy, play some music or paint a picture.
-The work would be collaborative with others pitching in a contribution.
+The work would be collaborative with others pitching in their own contribution.
 A guiding principle of officialdom was that if the correct appointments have been made then the whole system should work like clockwork with little need for effort to maintain it.
-The first Chinese visitors to Europe were surprised by the relentless hard work of officials and politicians there which contrasted to the more laid back life in China.
-Westerners considered that the motto for a Chinese official must surely be ‘Go Slowly’.
+The first Chinese visitors to Europe were surprised by the relentless hard work of officials and politicians which contrasted to the more laid back life in China.
+Westerners joked that the driving pronciple for a Chinese official must surely be ‘Go Slowly’.

 Magistrates and their Yamen

 To make sure everyone knew the laws, the articles of laws would be read out twice a month in the market square.
 Ignorance of the law was not a valid defense.
 One of the proclamations warned people that turning to the law should be there last resort.
+This was partly because any suspect was routinely tortured to extract a confession and there was no concept of a 'defense lawyer' to help.
+Most disputes were dealt with informally by the the 'heads' of the community not the magistrate.
 If anyone had a serious issue there was a gong in the yamen's courtyard that they could bang to bring out the magistrate to hear their story.

 Gathering taxation was perhaps the most onerous of his responsibilities.
 The system was complex and had all sorts of scams that would be used to avoid paying the due amount.
 A magistrate would need to spend time discovering true tax liability and chasing up those slow to pay up.
 Tax in the Qing dynasty was both on land and people with complex allowances that could be used for tax evasions.
 A magistrate was also responsible for collecting tax for special purposes - for example maintaining the Imperial road service (both the physical road surface and the horses).
 There were also national and regional initiatives for things such as flood prevention, it was not a straightforward job.

 Magistrates were the lowliest form of local official.
 They had passed the examinations but not achieved the top grade to serve at the capital.
-Many would retake the examinations several times to be promoted to the next rung.
-They would aspire to be quickly promoted to oversee a number of magistrates at the prefecture level ( zhōu).
+Many would retake the examinations several times in the hope of being promoted to the next rung.
+They would aspire to oversee a number of magistrates at the prefecture level ( zhōu).
 If they prospered at the prefecture level they may be promoted to serve at the provincial level and perhaps become provincial governors.

 If an official was censured by the Emperor he would lose his post, and sometimes his life, but quite often the emperor would commute a death sentence to exile to a remote province such as Xinjiang, Guangdong or Hainan.
 At the end of the period of exile the Emperor would send him a ring.
 If it was a complete solid ring, they were forgiven and could restart their career, if, however it was a broken ring then his career was at an end.